 More Salad Like

-- Shrimp Salad - including the no-fail method how to boil perfectly tender shrimp
+- Shrimp Salad - with perfectly tender shrimp

 - Classic Chicken Salad -